-No one has a life devoid of struggle or adversity.
+No one has a life devoid of struggle.

-Believe it or not I often feel sorry for people who achieve success too easily.
+I often feel sorry for people who achieve success too easily.
 If you don’t have to work for something, you tend not to appreciate it as fully as someone else who had to struggle to get where they are.
-It’s a fact of life that we often take those things for granted that come with minimal effort.
-Luck may have a place in life but it shouldn’t be a personal or professional strategy.
+We often take those things for granted that come with minimal effort.
+Luck may have a place in life, but it shouldn’t be a personal or professional strategy.
 Individual character is usually best forged in the fires of adversity and defined by a person’s ability to navigate whatever obstacles are strewn in their path of achieving those things that are meaningful to them.
-There is no better feeling that working hard at something, persevering when it gets tough and winning at the end.
+There is no better feeling than working hard at something, persevering when it gets tough and winning at the end.

-I’ve always believed that there is a direct correlation between happiness and meaningfulness in our lives.
-If you truly care about something (or someone) you will make every effort to achieve a positive outcome especially when it is a struggle to do so.
+There is a direct correlation between happiness and meaningfulness in our lives.
+If you genuinely care about something (or someone) you will make every effort to achieve a positive outcome (especially when it is a struggle to do so).
 The barriers are put in front of us to help us figure out how much we really want/value something.
-If it comes too easily, then the test usually appears in form of having this same thing (or person) taken away from us.
+If it comes too easily, then the test usually appears in the form of having this same thing (or person) taken away from us.
 What the Greek philosopher Epictetus said almost two thousand years ago still rings true today, “It’s not what happens to you, but how you react to it that matters.”
 Success and failure are flip sides of the same coin.
 You really can’t have one without appreciating the other.

 - Managing Through Adversity (capacity-building.com)

 - This Classic Formula Can Teach You How To Live More Heroically (qz.com)